 1. What is #WinAtSocial?

-#WinAtSocial is a comprehensive, data-driven learning platform that empowers students to navigate their social world – including social media and technology – to fuel their health, happiness, and future success.
-Created by The Social Institute, #WinAtSocial enables schools to strengthen school culture and student well-being through snicker-tested lessons and real-time data.
+#WinAtSocial is a comprehensive, data-driven learning platform that equips students with the modern life skills to make high-character decisions as they navigate their social world – online and offline – and fuel their health, happiness, and future success.
+Created by The Social Institute, #WinAtSocial enables schools to strengthen school culture and student well-being through snicker-tested Lessons and real-time data.
 Students use devices (such as desktop computers, laptops, tablets, or smartphones) to run #WinAtSocial during the school day, and Facilitators (faculty or student leaders) facilitate the conversation.
-While students run #WinAtSocial Lessons at school, all families and staff receive follow-up discussion questions and real-time updated tools in the Family Toolkit.
+While students run #WinAtSocial Lessons at school, all families and staff receive follow-up discussion questions and timely, relevant resources in the Family Toolkit.

 2. What is The Social Institute?

-The Social Institute is an educational company with the mission of empowering students nationwide to navigate well-being, current events, and social media and tech positively.
-Powered by a unique student-led, positive approach, The Social Institute offers a tech-friendly platform for schools, called #WinAtSocial, as well as consultation, assessment, and in-person presentations for students, families, and faculty.
+The Social Institute (TSI) is the leader in equipping students, families, and educators with modern life skills to impact learning, well-being, and students’ futures.
+Our unique, positive approach meets students where they are and incorporates everyday experiences both online and offline.
+Co-created with students, The Social Institute offers a peer-to-peer learning platform for schools, called #WinAtSocial, as well as consultation, assessment, and in-person presentations for students, families, and faculty.
 The organization was founded by Laura Tierney, a 4x Duke University All-American and social media strategist for leading brands, who got her first phone at age 13 and now collaborates with tens of thousands of students across the country each year.

 3. What is the Family Toolkit?

-The Family Toolkit is the parent and faculty portal of #WinAtSocial.
+The Family Toolkit is the family portal of #WinAtSocial.
 Log in to the Family Toolkit to stay ahead of trending apps, privacy settings, and necessary conversations to have with your child(ren) about social media and technology.
 Material is updated regularly as new trends and apps emerge.
-All families, faculty, and facilitators create their school-sponsored Family Toolkit accounts by using your school’s unique Family Toolkit School Code.
+All families create their school-sponsored Family Toolkit accounts by using your school’s unique Family Toolkit School Code.
 If you need instructions to create your account, please see the Managing Your Account.

 4. How does our school know if we need #WinAtSocial?